NCAR/ccpp-framework/doc/briefing_pm.md

   per-instance.
 No coordination with CAM-SIMA / UFS / NEPTUNE required (host-facing API unchanged).
 - **NEPTUNE**: cleanup and acceptance testing in progress this week.
+  Regular/lower atmosphere physics builds and runs, and produces results within the tolerance (i.e. similar to compiler changes).
+  High altitude atmosphere testing is next.
 - **UFS Weather Model**: not yet attempted; SCM is the proving ground first.
+Expecting updates due to the "fast physics" called directly from the FV3 dynamical core as separate group.
-- **CAM-SIMA**: not yet re-connected; the constituent overhaul decision (see §7) and the availability of CAM-SIMA developer are the gating items.
+- **CAM-SIMA**: not yet re-connected; the constituent overhaul decision (see §7) and the availability of CAM-SIMA developers are the gating items.

 ---